-Journalism Under Siege
+Journalism Under Siege in Russia and Belarus

-April 2, 5:00 - 6:30 pm ET
+April 2, 5:15 - 6:30 pm ET

-At a time when the world is sliding backwards from democratic principles, authoritarian states are cracking down on the conduits of truth and free thought available to the majority of people—an unfettered free press.
+At a time when the world is sliding backward from democratic principles, authoritarian states are cracking down on the conduits of truth and free thought available to the majority of people—namely an unfettered free press.
 Journalists who question the official government line find themselves as state enemies subject to imprisonment, torture, and harassment.
 This is not only limited to China, Russia, Turkey, Belarus, and Egypt but occurring even in bastions of democracy such as the U.S., Canada, and the world’s largest democracy, India.
 While it is fortunate and true that the western democracies are less draconian than authoritarian states, there is still a reason why we should be concerned.

 $10 for general public.

-Emergencies Director, Committee to Project Journalists
+Emergencies Director, Committee to Project Journalists.
+U.S.

 Lucy Westcott became director of CPJ’s Emergencies Department in October 2021.
 She oversees CPJ’s assistance and safety work worldwide.
 Westcott joined CPJ in 2018 as the James W. Foley Fellow.
 During her fellowship, she focused on safety issues for women journalists in non-hostile environments and assisted with the creation of safety resources for journalists globally.
 In 2021, she played a prominent role in CPJ’s response to the Afghan crisis, including helping Afghan journalists and their families evacuated to Qatar.
 Prior to joining CPJ, Westcott was a staff writer for Newsweek, where she covered gender and immigration.
 She has reported for outlets including The Intercept, Bustle, The Atlantic, and Women Under Siege, and was a United Nations correspondent for the Inter Press Service.
 As a fellow with the International Reporting Project in 2016, Westcott wrote about gender and development in South Africa and Lesotho.
 She has reported from Egypt, Jordan, Cameroon, and the U.S. She has a master’s in multi-platform journalism from the University of Maryland, College Park, and a bachelor’s degree from the University of Sussex in the United Kingdom